An official website of the United States government

 A contemporary aerial photograph of the Chase and Hamilton on patrol in the Caribbean.
 (U.S. Coast Guard) An aerial photograph of the Boston-based 378-foot high-endurance cutter Chase (WHEC-718) underway.
 (U.S. Coast Guard)

-Ten minutes after Chase arrived on scene, a boarding party consisting of Ensign Sharon Fijalka, QM2 George Brown, and INS officials Harold Boyce and Richard King, were aboard the sailboat.
+Ten minutes after Chase arrived on scene, a boarding party consisting of Ensign Sharon Fijalka, QM2 Carl Brown, and INS officials Harold Boyce and Richard King, were aboard the sailboat.
 The boarding revealed that the 56 POB had no documents, and a determination was made that they should be repatriated to Haiti.

 Transfer of the POB to the Chase began at 2035.
 Chase’s two boats shuttled 5 to 6 persons at a time from the Exoribe to the cutter.
 In less than an hour and a half, all were safely aboard.
 Shortly after the transfer was complete, rising winds did indeed capsize the sailboat.